 No matter how many people can benefit from your products/services, you need to define an ideal client so that you can FOCUS your marketing efforts to reach that one person.
 Trying to reach that ONE person, your ideal client, will help you to shape your sales language, tailor your brand, and position yourself as a solution.
 Focus is a blueprint.

-As you are working toward defining your ideal client, ask and answer the following questions.
+Ok, back to the task at hand.
+As you are working toward defining your ideal client, ask yourself the following questions.

 Who do you really want to work with?